BoruIsakoJ/BoruIsakoJ/README.md

 ## 🔧 Projects & Interests

-I’ve built and contributed to several projects including:
+I’ve built and contributed to several projects, including:
 - 🛒 An e-commerce platform for uniform distribution (Django + Bootstrap)
 - 🚌 A bus booking system.
 - ⚽ A football blog SPA built with React and JSON Server